vinipx/faroxy/README.md

 # Faroxy

-The Faroxy is a Spring Boot application that functions as an HTTP web proxy server with request/response logging capabilities.
-It provides both a web interface and a JavaFX-based UI for monitoring traffic.
+The Faroxy is a Spring Boot application that functions as an HTTP web proxy server with request/response logging capabilities and a web interface for monitoring traffic.

 ## Features

 - Forward HTTP requests and responses (GET, POST, and other methods)
 - Support for form data and custom headers
 - Store intercepted requests and responses in H2 in-memory database
-- Web interface for viewing proxy traffic
+- Web interface for viewing proxy traffic in real-time
-- JavaFX-based UI for real-time traffic monitoring
 - RESTful APIs to retrieve logged requests and responses
 - Cross-platform support (macOS and Windows)
 - Docker support for easy deployment